Indian National Congress: Nehru era (1947–1964)

+Shastri era (1964–1966)

 As prime minister, Shastri retained most of members of Nehru's Council of Ministers; T. T. Krishnamachari was retained as Finance Minister of India, as was Defence Minister Yashwantrao Chavan.
 Shastri appointed Swaran Singh to succeed him as External Affairs Minister.
 Shastri appointed Indira Gandhi, Jawaharlal Nehru's daughter and former party president, Minister of Information and Broadcasting.
 Gulzarilal Nanda continued as the Minister of Home Affairs.
 As Prime Minister, Shastri continued Nehru's policy of non-alignment, but built closer relations with the Soviet Union.
 In the aftermath of the Sino-Indian War of 1962, and the formation of military ties between China and Pakistan, Shastri's government expanded the defence budget of India's armed forces.
 He also promoted the White Revolution—a national campaign to increase the production and supply of milk by creating the National Dairy Development Board.
 The Madras anti-Hindi agitation of 1965 occurred during Shastri's tenure.

 Shastri became a national hero following victory in the Indo-Pakistani War of 1965.
 His slogan, "Jai Jawan Jai Kisan" ("Hail the soldier, Hail the farmer"), became very popular during the war.
 On 11 January 1966, a day after signing the Tashkent Declaration, Shastri died in Tashkent, reportedly of a heart attack; but the circumstances of his death remain mysterious.
 After Shastri's death, Congress elected Indira Gandhi as leader over Morarji Desai.
 Once again, K. Kamaraj was instrumental in achieving this result.
 The differences among the top leadership of the Congress regarding the future of the party during resulted in the formation of several breakaway parties such as Orissa Jana Congress, Bangla Congress, Utkal Congress, and, Bharatiya Kranti Dal.

-Indira era (1966–1984)
+Indira Gandhi era (1966–1984)

 In 1967, following a poor performance in the 1967 Indian general election, Indira Gandhi started moving toward the political left.
 On 12 July 1969, Congress Parliamentary Board nominated Neelam Sanjiva Reddy as Congress's candidate for the post of President of India by a vote of four to two.
 K. Kamaraj, Morarji Desai and S. K. Patil voted for Reddy.
 Indira Gandhi and Fakhruddin Ali Ahmed voted for V. V. Giri and Congress President S. Nijalingappa, Home Minister Yashwantrao Chavan and Agriculture Minister Jagjivan Ram abstained from voting.

 In mid-1969, she was involved in a dispute with senior party leaders on several issues.
 Notably – Her support for the independent candidate, V. V. Giri, rather than the official Congress party candidate, Neelam Sanjiva Reddy, for the vacant post of the president of India and Gandhi's abrupt nationalisation of the 14 biggest banks in India.